palladium invest guide switzerland

 Exchange-traded funds (ETFs) that invest in palladium can be a suitable investment option if you do not want to have to store physical palladium.
 These passive index funds aim to replicate the price of palladium as accurately as possible.
 You can easily buy shares in a palladium ETF using a custody account from a bank, or a brokerage account from an online stock broker.
 You can compare the brokerage fees and custody fees of Swiss trading platforms on moneyland.ch.

 In addition to custody fees, you should also pay attention to the ongoing costs (the total expense ratio or TER) of the ETF itself.
 High costs can substantially shrink your returns.
 The table below provides a comparison of ETFs that are domiciled in Switzerland and denominated in Swiss francs.
 They are fully backed by physical palladium.
-You have the option of withdrawing palladium from the fund in standardized bars of approximately three kilograms per bar.
-Note that withdrawals are not a realistic option for many small investors, as the price of palladium is currently more than 100,000 US dollars per kilogram.
+Currently, only one ETF meets all of these criteria.

 Table 2: Swiss ETFs that hold physical palladium and are denominated in CHF